SUNDAY CINEMATHEQUE AT THE CHAZEN: IT'S A UNIVERSAL PICTURE

 - Sun., Apr.
 14 | 2:00 PMChazen

 Intended as a sequel to All Quiet on the Western Front, this story of disillusioned German World War I veterans returning to an altered, unsympathetic home front was infamously compromised prior to its release.
 Completed after Universal removed the Laemmles from power and Nazi ambassador Georg Gyssling threatened boycotts over the film’s “anti-German” content, the release cut downplayed the climactic courtroom drama and instead emphasized the comedic antics of Summerville.
-This restoration of James Whale’s original, more trenchant cut is an event eight decades in the making, made possible in this 35mm print by The Library of Congress in cooperation with NBCUniversal and The Film Foundation.
+This restoration of James Whale’s original, more trenchant cut is an event eight decades in the making, made possible in this 35mm print restored by the Library of Congress in association with UCLA Film & Television Archive, Universal Studios, and The Film Foundation.
+Restoration funding provided by The Film Foundation and the Library of Congress at the Academy Film Archive.

 - Sun., Apr.
 21 | 2:00 PMChazen